Efficient solution of symmetric eigenvalue problems from families of coupled systems: Model problems

-for a given a method matrix $\tilde{Q}$, we can use the same blocks $\tilde{Q}_{22}^T M_{22} \tilde{Q}_{22}$ and $\tilde{Q}_{22}^T M_{22} \tilde{Q}_{22}$ for different versions, and only the off-diagonal blocks have to be updated.
+for a given a method matrix $\tilde{Q}$, we can use the same blocks $\tilde{Q}_{22}^T A_{22} \tilde{Q}_{22}$ and $\tilde{Q}_{22}^T M_{22} \tilde{Q}_{22}$ for different versions, and only the off-diagonal blocks have to be updated.

-A conservative choice for truncation index $K_c$ was made according to target relative error $10^{-6}$ resulting into subspace $\tilde{V}_2$ with $\dim \tilde{V}_2 = 1601$.
+A conservative choice for truncation index $K_c$ was made according to target relative error $10^{-6}$ resulting into subspace $\tilde{V}_2$ with $\mathop{dim} (\tilde{V}_2) = 1\,601$.
 Forty lowest resonant frequencies could be computed to the given tolerance.
-The computational times and relative errors for different eigenvalues are listed in Table~\ref{tab:acoustic_results}.
+The computation times and maximum relative eigenvalue errors are listed in Table~\ref{tab:acoustic_results}.
+The sample vectors in Step~3 were solved in parallel for each sample point using different cores of the CPU.
+The precomputations needed to form the CPI method matrix took 13 minutes and 15 seconds.
+As shown in Table~\ref{tab:acoustic_results}, the time difference between solving the original and the reduced eigenvalue problem is around $20$ seconds.
+Thus, $40$ different versions of the acoustic eigenvalue problems need to be solved in order to break even in terms of computational time.

+A comparison between CPI and CMS was also performed in the 3D example.
+The values $\gamma=8,\; N=3$ were used in CPI with a varying cut-off threshold $\sigma$ in order to produce comparable dimensions for the subspace $\tilde{V}_2$.
+The largest relative eigenvalue error for both methods was measured using different subspace dimensions.
+Additionally, the relative eigenvalue error for each of the $40$ smallest eigenvalues was compared when the subspace dimension was $1\,600$.
+For comparison, Matlab \texttt{eigs} uses by default a subspace of dimension at most $2k$, where $k$ is the number of eigenvalues to be computed.
+The results are shown in Fig.~\ref{fig:cpi_vs_cms}.
+Computing this many eigenvalues of the exterior system for the CMS method required $27$ minutes and $41$ seconds, which is approximately twice the time required by the CPI method.
+With CPI and the parameters used, $550$ eigenvalues needed to be used for the exterior system.